gullerya/object-observer/docs/cdn.md

 ## Integrity (SRI)

 Security feature `integrity` was introduced specifically to fortify a consumption of a CDN delivered modules.
-`object-observer` adheres to this effort and provides integrity checksums per release (starting from v4.2.4).
+`object-observer` adheres to this effort and provides integrity checksums per release (starting from version `4.2.4`).

 ### Usage example